-For more information about studying dance theatre, please visit our BA (Hons) Theatre and Performance and MA Performance Training pages.
+For more information about studying dance theatre, please visit our BA (Hons) Drama and Theatre Practice and MA Performance Training pages.
 For more information about our range of courses within the School of Humanities and Performing Arts, please visit the school page.

 Want to find similar alumni?